shaunakg/portfolio-zola/content/posts/hacking-google.md

 ### Reverse-engineering with Ghidra
-I opned a new project in Ghidra, and imported the `wannacry` binary.
+I opened a new project in Ghidra, and imported the `wannacry` binary.
 I looked through the available functions until I found the `main` one - the one that's executed when the program is called.

 {% figure(src="ep1ch2-ghidramain.png", alt="The main function.") %}
     The main function.